By general location – Last updated April 14, 2026

 Lots of taco places everywhere, many of them regional chains; the taqueria places operated by Hispanic residents are very good.

 Gelato.
 Lots of Gelati Celesti ice cream shops all over town and outlying areas.
-Our favorite, but there are many good ice cream shops in Richmond.
+They are our favorite, but there are many good ice cream shops in Richmond.